yambo-code/yambopy/docs/source/tutorial.rst

 **2. GW calculation in a regular grid and plot in a bath in the Brillouin zone**

+We will work in the PPA for the screening.
 We have chosen the following parameters:

 .. code-block:: bash